Statistical learning for constrained functional parameters in infinite-dimensional models: Methods

 where the second line follows from \eqref{assmp:pathwise_diff} and the last line follows because $\tangent_{P_0}(\psi)$ is a Hilbert space, which is by definition an inner product space.
-Because inner products are non-degenerate, the constraint-specific path $\{\psi_{0, \lambda}: \lambda \in \openr\}$ must satisfy
+Since inner products are non-degenerate, the constraint-specific path $\{\psi_{0, \lambda}: \lambda \in \openr\}$ must satisfy

-Thus, \eqref{eq:lfmpathcondition} along with the constraint equation $\Theta_{P_0}(\psi_{0,\lambda_0}) = 0$ provide two equations with which we can attempt to solve for $\psi_{0,\lambda}$ and $\lambda_0$.
-We show below that closed-form solutions for $\psi_{0,\lambda}$ are available for many risk criteria and constraints.
+Thus, \eqref{eq:lfmpathcondition} and the constraint equation $\Theta_{P_0}(\psi_{0,\lambda_0}) = 0$ provide two equations with which we can attempt to solve for $\psi_{0,\lambda}$ and $\lambda_0$.
+We show that closed-form solutions for $\psi_{0,\lambda}$ are available for many constraints and risk criteria; see Section~\ref{sec:general_constraint}.
 These expressions are ultimately expressed in terms of parameters of $P_0$, thereby suggesting natural estimators; see Section~\ref{subsec:estimators}.
 Closed-form solutions for $\lambda_0$ are also often available.
 However, even in settings where no closed-form solution for $\lambda_0$ can be found, we show that we are often able to propose practical approaches to estimation via grid search procedures.

 When a closed-form solution for $\psi_{0, \lambda}$ is not available, it is useful to develop an alternative characterization of the constraint-specific path that allows for a recursive estimation strategy to be used.
 To that end we define $D_{0, R + \lambda \Theta}(\psi) = D_{R, P_0}(\psi) + \lambda D_{\Theta, P_0}(\psi)$.
 Given (\ref{eq:lfmpathcondition}), we know that for a given datum $o$, $D_{0, R + \lambda \Theta}(\psi_{0, \lambda})(o) = 0$ for all $\lambda$, and thus $\frac{d}{d \lambda} D_{0, R + \lambda \Theta}(\psi_{0, \lambda})(o) = 0$.
 The chain rule implies